Competition Rules ("Rules")

 3) All entries must be submitted digitally (scans from film are acceptable) and must be uploaded via www.take-a-view.co.uk No entries will be accepted by mail.
 No digital files will be returned, but all low-resolution images, apart from those short-listed, will be deleted at the end of each Competition.

-4) The Competition opens on 18th April 2016 and closes at MIDNIGHT (British Summer Time) on the 10th July 2016.
+4) The Competition opens on 11th May 2018 and closes at MIDNIGHT (British Summer Time) on the 7th July 2018.
 The image uploader will remain open for two hours after this time to allow for the completion of entries already registered.
-No entries or image uploads can be accepted after this time.
+No image uploads can be accepted after this time.
 Please make sure that you allow enough time to complete your entry.

 Living the view